ELMA365 Store solutions / Active Directory/LDAP

 Domain

-For example, if the Login Name Format field is specified as "elma\{$login}" and the Domain field is specified as "elma.com", then the user need to enter a login on the authorization page in the following format "johnson@elma.com".
-The login: "johnson" will be selected from this string, the authentication template will be filled on its basis, i.e. a request with the login elma\johnson will be sent to the authentication server.
+For example, if the Logon Name Format field is specified as elma\{$login} and the Domain field is specified as elma.com, the user needs to enter a login on the authorization page in the following format: johnson@elma.com.
+The login johnson will be selected from this string, and the authentication template will be filled based on it, so a request with the login elma\johnson will be sent to the authentication server.

 • login string during authorization: login@domain.com.